 Please plan to arrive in Quito by 3:00 pm February 22, 2020 if possible.
 We’ll begin the tour with a Welcome Dinner that evening at 6:00 pm.
 We’ll have a very early start the next morning.

 U.S. & Canadian citizens do not need to procure a visa before arriving to Ecuador.
 Once you enter the country, you’ll automatically get a stamp in your passport that serves as your tourist visa (good for 90 days).

 You will receive an extensive dossier as your photo tour grows closer and it will include, among lots of other things, packing lists for both photography equipment & personal items.

 In the meantime, if you’re wondering what sort of photography equipment you might need for your “ECUADOR Hummingbirds & More Photo Tour 2020” here is the EQUIPMENT CHECKLIST (PDF) we send out with your dossier.

 NOTE: You do not have to own everything on the checklist.
 It’s a list of recommended equipment.
 If you have any questions about the minimum lenses, etc. that will get you though, don’t hesitate to ask!

 GENERAL INFO / SIGN UP:

-• DATES: Saturday, February 22 ~ Saturday, February 29, 2020. ~~ NOTE: While the tour officially ends after the Farewell Dinner on the 29th, it does include lodging the night of the 29th for those who do not have departing flights until the next day (March 1st).
-We will provide your transportation to the airport.
+• DATES: Saturday, February 22 ~ Saturday, February 29, 2020. ~~ NOTE: While the tour officially ends after the Farewell Dinner on the 29th, it includes lodging the night of the 29th for those who do not have departing flights until the next day (March 1st).

 • PRICE: $4,295